Skip to main content

 Before beginning any course of action, tenants should always attempt to negotiate with the landlord.

-Advisers should check if:
+Advisers should check:

-• the tenant has given notice to the landlord of the disrepair and that the landlord has failed to carry out the repairs within a reasonable time
+• if the tenant has given notice to the landlord of the disrepair and that the landlord has failed to carry out the repairs within a reasonable time

-• the tenant has sufficient income to finance court action, or is entitled to help with costs
+• whether the tenant has sufficient income to finance court action, or is entitled to help with costs

 Checking security of tenure